shovradas/shovradas/README.md

 ### Hi there, I'm Shovra
 + I’m currently exploring IIoT Security as a part of my master thesis
-+ Besides thesis, I am working on Production Scheduling and Optimization at Fraunhofer IWU
 + Also, I am teaching Software Service Engineering and Security of Distributed Software at TU Chemnitz
 + I’m looking to collaborate on open source projects